-The goal of our studies here is to extend these previous studies to develop an understanding of and predictive models for the scaling of nonlinear turbulence levels with shaping parameters through systematic gyrokinetic simulations of plasma microturbulence in varying geometric equilibria using a realistic parameterization of elongation and triangularity and the local radial gradients of the shaping parameters.
-In these studies, we use the gyrokinetic code GS2 [24, 25], a flux tube-based Eulerian code, which includes nonlinear effects, gyrokinetic electron dynamics, trapped particles, electromagnetic perturbations (though we focus on the electrostatic limit here), and a pitch angle scattering collision operator, coupled with the analytic Miller equilibrium model [20] to obtain realistic shaped plasma flux surfaces based on representative JET-based plasmas.
+studies to develop an understanding of and predictive models for the scaling of nonlinear turbulence levels with shaping parameters through systematic gyrokinetic simulations of plasma microturbulence in varying geometric equilibria using a realistic parametrization of elongation and triangularity and the local radial gradients of the shaping parameters.
+In these studies, we use the gyrokinetic code GS2, ^{24,25} a flux tube-based Eulerian code, which includes nonlinear effects, gyrokinetic electron dynamics, trapped particles, electromagnetic perturbations (though we focus on the electrostatic limit here), and a pitch angle scattering collision operator, coupled with the analytic Miller equilibrium model 20 to obtain realistic shaped plasma flux surfaces based on representative JET-based plasmas.

 The remainder of this paper is organized as follows.
 In Sec.
 II, some general issues are discussed regarding how the simulation parameter scans were chosen, and some caveats about comparing local diffusion coefficients and global confinement time are identified.
 In Sec.
 III, the formulation of the equilibrium is described.
 In Sec.
 IV, simulation results showing the effects of shaping on gyrokinetic linear stability are presented.
 In Sec.
-V. these studies are extended to include nonlinear dynamics, and scalings of the nonlinear ITG turbulence with shaping, including comparisons with empirical scaling laws, are shown.
+V, these studies are extended to include nonlinear dynamics, and scalings of the nonlinear ITG turbulence with shaping, including comparisons with empirical scaling laws, are shown.
 The effects of shaping on the Dimits nonlinear shift of the critical temperature gradient are also presented and further described via analysis of the Rosenbluth-Hinton component of the zonal flows.
 Finally, a brief summary of the results is given in Sec.
 VI.